mm-nasr/mm-nasr/README.md

 ### Hi there 👋

 Welcome to my profile.
-I'm am aspiring engineer passionate about robotics, autonomous vehicles, and artificial intelligence.
+I'm an engineer passionate about robotics, autonomous vehicles, and artificial intelligence.

 My experience and knowledge spans the following topics: